Hong-Kong-International-School/machine-learning-for-sustainable-development-Keisuke54/README.md

 The language model trained specific for AP Physics C returns logical sentences in most trials, but it can be a broken repitiion of words.
 Also, although the sentences are compelte, the content of the responses are far away from the exact answer.
 For example, asking toque question which is from mechanics will return magnetic flux which is from electricity and magnetism.
 This is specualted to be mainly beacause of the lack of data, but it is not always the case.
 When the model was trained with more dataset, the training time was signifiacntly longerbut the accuracy did not improve.
 The ouput began with more reasonable starting words but the following characters/words became worse, such sa repeating the same words infinitely.

 ## Future work
-Exploring the tradeoff between the logical starting wordsa nd rhe accuracy of the model will be interesting.
+Exploring the tradeoff between the logical starting wordsa and the accuracy of the model when changing the number of training data
-Explring differetn model architecture for better text recognition.
+Explring differetn model architecture
-Making an app for PhisiGPT.py model will enable practical usage of this system.
+Making an app for PhisiGPT for real time Q&A experience